-A post by Coach Rey explores the anti-Moneyball idea with respect to Kansas City Royals manager Ned Yost.
+A post by Coach Rey (no longer available) explored the anti-Moneyball idea with respect to Kansas City Royals manager Ned Yost.
 It references a NY Times article on the subject which talks about how Yost doesn’t operate based on analytics.
 This is something for which he was regularly criticized.
 The general thrust of both the blog post and the article seems to be that you can win without relying on the stats.

 Here’s my own takeaway, though.